 Version Select the version of WPA-Personal according to your needs.
 If you select WPA/WPA2-PSK, the EAP automatically decides whether to use WPA-PSK or WPA2-PSK during the authentication process.
 Encryption Select the Encryption type.
 Note that some encryption type is only available under certain circumstances.
-Auto: The default setting is Auto and the EAP will select TKIP or AES automatically based on the client device's request.
-TKIP: Temporal Key Integrity Protocol.
-TKIP is not supported in 802.11n mode, 802.11ac mode or 802.11n/ac mixed mode.
-If TKIP is applied in 802.11n, 802.11 ac or 802.11n/ac mixed mode, the clients may not be able to access the wireless network.
-If TKIP is applied in 11b/g/n mode (2.4GHz) or 11a/n mode(5GHz), the device may work at a low transmission rate.
-NAC 1 AES: Advanced Encryption Standard.
-It is securer than TKIP.
+Auto: The default setting is Auto and the EAP will select the encryption method automatically based on the client device's request.
+AES: Advanced Encryption Standard.
+It is a secure encryption method.
 Wireless Password Configure the wireless password with ASCII characters.
 For ASCII, the length should be between 8 and 63 and the valid characters contain numbers, letters (case-sensitive) and common punctuations.
 Group Key Update Period Specify an update period of the encryption key.
 The update period instructs how often the EAP should change the encryption key.
 0 means that the encryption key does not change at anytime.